Testing on Emulators vs Simulators vs Real Devices

 Real testing device vs Virtual testing device

-Real testing device and virtual testing devices differ in their capabilities.
+Real testing devices and virtual testing devices differ in their capabilities.

 |Reliability||Real devices exhibit accurate results and allow for testing in the same condition as a user||Virtual testing devices only mimic the device and can’t replicate real user conditions like hardware and software configurations|